-- Where will meals be distributed, i.e., school, bus stops, home delivery other? - How frequently will meals be distributed and in what quantity?

-- What will food service staff scheduling look like?
-Will there be a reduction or increase in staff hours? - Will weather impact meal pickup? - What transportation is available for delivery to homes or bus stops? - What staff will deliver meals? - How will delivery be scheduled? - Is equipment available to ensure food safety?
+- How will meals be "ordered" for distance learning pick-up? - How will we meet the NSLP/SBP meal pattern requirements with meals distributed via bag or boxed meals? - Where will meals be distributed, i.e., school, bus stops, home delivery other? - How frequently will meals be distributed and in what quantity? - What will food service staff scheduling look like?
+Will there be a reduction or increase in staff hours? - Will weather impact meal pickup? - What transportation is available for delivery to homes or bus stops? - Which staff will deliver meals? - How will delivery be scheduled? - Is equipment available to ensure food safety?
 It may be difficult to maintain proper temperatures of food (milk and hot food items) with long delivery schedules or a long curb-side pick-up schedules.
-Will additional food storage equipment need to be purchased? - How will point of service meal counts be taken at the various distribution sites?
+Will additional food storage equipment need to be purchased? - How will point of service meal counts be taken at the various distribution sites? - How will special dietary needs be accommodated?